ahmedwassef/run-tasks-with-queue/README.md

 # Project task runner.

->The goal of the system is to create and run tasks.
-Tasks can be one of three types of
+>The goal of the system is to create and run tasks with queue and job batches
-operations: “Count Words”, “Count Lines” and “Count Characters”.
-The user can choose which type of operation to run on the input file.

 <img src="./public/project-screenshot.png" alt="Project screenshot"  >